 Cereals can be a great option for runners because they are loaded with carbohydrates and are typically fortified with vitamins and minerals.
-Avoid eating cereals that are high in fiber as this could lead to gastrointestinal issues while running.
-Muesli is a great option as it contains a mix of oats, dried fruit, and nuts but watch the fiber content if you are sensitive to high fiber foods.
+Avoid eating cereals high in fiber as this could lead to gastrointestinal issues while running.
+Muesli is a great option as it contains a mix of oats, dried fruit, and nuts but watch the fiber content if you are sensitive to high-fiber foods.

 10. Baked granola apples

 While not the quickest snack to make, baked apples topped with sugar and cinnamon tastes amazing!
 Add granola for extra carbs.

 And if you add a tablespoon or two of natural Greek yogurt on top, you can get an added protein boost.

 Applesauce can offer a quick, low-fiber source of fuel for short runs.